 Self-isolating if you or a member of your household has symptoms:

 If you have symptoms of coronavirus (a continuous cough, a high temperature or a loss of taste or smell) you should self-isolate for ten days.
-Other members of your household should self-isolate for fourteen days.
+Other members of your household should also self-isolate for ten days.
 You can find full details on the government’s website:

 If you are struggling with getting basic necessities because you are self-isolating or shielding, you can contact East Riding of Yorkshire Council’s helpline: